7 ways to reduce your Carbon Impact

-Where there once were 4 seasons, global fashion retailers are pushing more and more fashion cycles in an effort to get you to buy cheap clothing more frequently.
+Where there once 4 seasons, global fashion retailers are pushing more and more fashion cycles in an effort to get you to buy cheap clothing more frequently.
 There is a hidden cost behind those clothes.
-Nearly all clothing is made from either petroleum - in the form of polyester - or cotton.

 Unless it is organic cotton, it is genetically modified to resist cancer-causing pesticides that sicken workers who are directly exposed, end up in your food supply, pollute waterways, and are absorbed by your skin with long term negative health consequences.

 Because the garments are so cheap, we don't think twice about discarding it.
-On average, each of us throws away more than 70 pounds of clothing every year.
 Tons of clothing ends up in landfills to make space for the next cycle of fast fashion.
 Most of what is donated has the same faith.
 Only a fraction of what is donated actually makes it way back onto the body of another person.

 The only solution is to stop the cycle.
-Instead, invest in a thoughtfully curated capsule collection of sustainably and ethically made clothing that stands the test of time in both durability and fashionability.
+Invest in a collection of sustainably and ethically made clothing that stands the test of time in both durability and fashion.

 #2: Stay Put, Get Moving, Travel Less

 With bike lanes becoming more prevalent in cities across the country, the number of people opting to hop on a bike instead of jump in a car has increased dramatically in the last few years.
-There are now more than 65 million of us that cycle on a regular basis.
+There are now more than 65 million Americans that cycle on a regular basis.

 Its contribution is greater than all transportation combined.
 Industrialized agriculture is responsible for more deforestation than every other contributor.
 It is the single largest consumer of freshwater resources, using more than 5000 gallons for a single pound of beef.
 It contributes to more air pollution than anything else.
 All by a long shot.

-So, should you go vegan?
-Well… yes, you should.
-But it is hard.
-At a minimum, reduce your consumption.
+At a minimum, reduce your consumption of animal products.
 Reduce portion sizes, opt for meatless Mondays, look for the increasing options for dairy alternatives in the supermarket.